Marcus Johnson (wide receiver)

-Marcus Johnson (born August 5, 1994) is an American former professional football wide receiver who played six seasons in the National Football League (NFL) for four different teams and won a Super Bowl ring with the Philadelphia Eagles following Super Bowl LII.
-After playing college football for Texas, he was signed by the Eagles as an undrafted free agent following the 2016 NFL draft and spent part of the season on the practice squad before making the roster the next year.
+Marcus Johnson (born August 5, 1994) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL) for four different teams and won a Super Bowl ring with the Philadelphia Eagles following Super Bowl LII.
+After playing college football for the Texas Longhorns, he was signed by the Eagles as an undrafted free agent following the 2016 NFL draft and spent part of the season on the practice squad before making the roster the next year.
 He also played for the Tennessee Titans, Indianapolis Colts and New York Giants.

 Early life

 Johnson played high school football at Clear Springs High School where he was an all-state player at wide receiver and kick returner and also lettered in track.

 College career

 Johnson played college football at the University of Texas.
 He started in 18 of 42 total games played during his time at UT.
 During Spring 2014, Johnson was a member of the Big 12 Commissioner's Honor Roll.
 While at UT, Johnson was a physical culture and sports major with a career interest in either physical therapy or sports medicine.